cloud-ark/kubeplus/docs/kubeplus-components.rst

               - kubectl retrieve kubeconfig provider
               - kubectl retrieve kubeconfig consumer These kubeconfig files are provided with limited RBAC permissions appropriate for the persona.
+              - kubectl grantpermission consumer
+              This plugin enables provider to grant permission for the created service to the consumer.
+A consumer will be able to create service instances only after that.

 In order to use these plugins you need to add KubePlus folder to your PATH variable.